-- How do Porter and Kramer conceive of the relationship between business and society?
+- 1. How do Michael Porter and Mark Kramer conceive of the relationship between business and society?
 Why do they believe this conception is one that businesses should embrace? - 2.
 What is meant by "shared value"?
 How is creating shared value supposed to expand the scope of strategic thinking for a business? - 3.
 In order to illustrate their strategic CSR approach, Porter and Kramer contrast the local development initiatives by Nespresso with fair trade purchasing (done by companies like Starbucks).

-What's the difference?
+What's the difference between these two?
 Which one has more strategic value for the business?
 Which one seems to produce more social benefit?